 UF School of Theatre and Dance Assistant Professor Monika Gossmann stars alongside Hollywood actors Gary Oldman, Lily Collins, Amanda Seyfried, and Tom Pelphrey in the new biographical drama Mank.
 The film is based on the life of American screenwriter Herman J. Mankiewicz as he wrote Citizen Kane, a 1941 movie often called one of the most influential of all time.
-After a limited theatrical release in November, the film is now making its way to Netflix on December 4.
+After a limited theatrical release in November, the film made its way to Netflix on December 4.

 Emma Friedman: Tell us the story of how you got this role.

 Monika Gossmann: I got a call from my agent about a casting call for a new David Fincher movie.
 I put together a quick self-tape and sent it in.
 The next day, the casting director asked if I could have a Zoom meeting with her.
 Mind you, during this audition process, I was also in the process of moving.
 I flew from Germany to Gainesville, totally jetlagged, doing a Zoom audition two hours later.
 Needless to say, it was some feat.
 The next call back was a Zoom meeting with the director, David Fincher.
 When you work with him on a film, he likes to do 28 to 50 takes.
 However, for casting he lets actors do the material two or three times to figure out if they can hear what he's saying and take notes.
 I must have done an okay job because three days later I was offered the job.